 Ruby people are very homely.
-They like to be quiet and be alone.
-They are never aggressive, unless provoked.
+They like to be quiet and alone and never are aggressive unless provoked.

-They love the feeling of being loved.
-They value the people in their life and will make sure that they get to spend time with them
+They love the feeling of being loved, and they value the people in their life and will make sure that they get to spend time with them

-They take pride in themselves and they help other people achieve their goals by sharing their knowledge.
+Taking pride in themselves, they also help others achieve their goals by sharing their knowledge.